rikulo/rikulo-docs/docs/Views/Fundamentals/UI_Overview.md

 ##Relation with DOM Element

-To show itself on the screen, a view is built with one or multiple DOM elements, depending on the complexity that the view offers.
-However, Rikulo is aimed to encapsulate the complexity from the application developers.
-You generally don't need to know much about it.
+To show itself on the browser, a view is built with one or multiple DOM elements, depending on the complexity that the view offers.

+> Rikulo is aimed to encapsulate the complexity from the application developers.
+You can skip this section if you'd like.

-If you want, you can retrieve the DOM element that represents the view on the screen by use of [View.node](api:view).
+To save the memory, the DOM element(s) of a hierarchy of views won't be created until [View.addToDocument()](api:view) of its root view has been called (aka., attached).
+Once attached, you can retrieve the DOM element(s) that represents the view on the browser by use of [View.node](api:view).

-    view.node.nodes();
+    print("${view.node.id}");

-Notice that you can access [View.node](api:view) only if the view has been attached to the screen.
+Notice that you can access [View.node](api:view) only if the view has been attached to the browser.
 Otherwise, it will throws an exception.

-To know if a view is attached to the screen, you can check [View.inDocument](api:view).
+To know if a view is attached to the browser, you can check [View.inDocument](api:view).

     if (view.inDocument) //the view is attached (and then accessible by the user) doSomething();

-If you'd like to learn the details of how to develop a view, please refer to [View Development](../../View_Development/index.md).
+If you'd like to learn the details of how to develop a view, please refer to [View Development](../../View_Development).